 Ensure your resume is well presented and easy to follow.
 Most employers are understaffed and busy – that is why they are hiring.
 They may have less than a minute to look at your resume.

-Use a historical format of your employment history placed in chronological order beginning with what is most recent.
+Use a traditional format of your employment history placed in chronological order beginning with what is most recent.
 If your career history is fragmented due to career breaks or a period of unemployment, you will need to write a skills summary of why you feel you are qualified.
 You should follow it with a historical overview of the work you have done.

 Download Sample Resumes